European Union Citizens (Electoral Rights) Bill [HL]

 Groups Affected

-- EU citizens resident in the UK: They gain the right to vote in parliamentary elections and stand for election to Parliament.
+- EU Citizens residing in the UK: This group gains the right to vote in UK parliamentary elections and stand for election to Parliament.

 Powered by nyModel